 Let’s celebrate some of the greatest guitarist pairsPosted by Guido ·

 Today I feel like talking about something completely different.
-As many of you may know, I am a musician also.
-I have played in heavy metal bands during the 80s, I composed, arranged and recorded orchestral scores for computer games in the past and even though I can play a variety of instruments, the guitar has always been my instrument of choice.
+As many of you may know, capsule I am a musician also.
+I have played in heavy metal bands during the 80s, sickness I composed, arranged and recorded orchestral scores for computer games in the past and even though I can play a variety of instruments, the guitar has always been my instrument of choice.

 The other day I realized that while there are many great guitar gods we have come to know, featuring names like Jimi Hendrix, B.B.
-King, Steve Vai, Eric Johnson, Eddie Van Halen, George Lynch, Eric Clapton, Robben Ford, Jeff Beck etc. it turns out that most of these are playing as the single guitarists in their respective bands where they can fetch all of the sportlight.
+King, Steve Vai, Eric Johnson, Eddie Van Halen, George Lynch, Eric Clapton, Robben Ford, Jeff Beck etc. it turns out that most of these are playing as the single guitarists in their respective bands where they can fetch all of the spotlight.
 Guitar duos on the other don’t always get the recognition they deserve.

-Therefore, I decided to take a look at some of music’s greatest guitarist pairs and why they should,in fact, be more celebrated.
+Therefore, I decided to take a look at some of music’s greatest guitarist pairs and why they should, in fact, be more celebrated.

 The top of the list was very, very easy for me to pick.
 Chris DeGarmo and Michael Wilton of Queensryche are easily the most noteworthy guitar pair, because they have redefined how rock guitar arrangements are being made.
-With their album Operation Mindcrime, they treated guitar arrangement with such subtlety that it turned into a multi-layered masterpiece and a masterclass for any guitar duo trying to use clustering to make the most of the instrument pair-up.
+With their album Operation Mindcrime, they treated guitar arrangement with such subtlety that it turned into a multi-layered masterpiece and a masterclass for any guitar duo trying to use clustering in order to make the most of the instrument pair-up.
 A tighter pair than Chris DeGarmo and Michael Wilton you will hardly find in any band.

 John Lennon and George Harrison of The Beatles are my second choice.
 Vastly underrated, George Harrison was a phenomenal guitar player who always played off and expanded upon Lennon’s more straight forward playing.
 He added depth and nuances to melodies that could have turned out absolutely banal, but were enhanced to become musical classics as the two guitars create sometimes hauntingly beautiful voicings.

 Glenn Tipton and K.K.
 Downing of Judas Priest.
 Constantly overlooked, Tipton and Downing are without a doubt one of the most accomplished guitar duos in the heavy metal scene.
 No one plays like these guys do and few guitar players mesh the way they do.
-Not only do they trade lines like there’s no tomorrow, the fact that they have unique styles adds incredible richness to their music.
+Not only do they trade lines like there’s no tomorrow, the fact that they each have very unique styles adds incredible richness to their music.
 Tipton has a tendency to break the metric barriers of their music by playing odd-beat runs against standard rock grooves while Downing would provide chord voicings that were eerily catching yet surprisingly complicated and multi-layered.

 Angus and Malcolm Young of AC/DC.
 The band’s music may be spartan in many ways and lacking the versatility of some of the other contenders but let’s get one thing straight.
 Angus and Malcolm will ALWAYS make your foot tap.
-Here it is Angus’ exceptional syncopating of cords and lines that contrasts wonderful with Malcolms equally syncopated play that makes the magic work.
+Here it is Angus’ exceptional syncopating of chords and lines that contrasts wonderful with Malcolms equally syncopated play that makes the magic work.
 The secret of these two guitarists is the fact that they use different phrasing and syncopation while often playing similar lines.
 When one guitar stops, the other will fill the moment of silence, only to bounce around and then pause to make room for the other’s guitar line.
 It is a constant back and forth between these two players, creating an incredibly dynamic sound that translates directly into brutally addictive grooves which have served the band well for over 30 years.

 Brothers Mark and David Knopfler of Dire Straits were an equally contrasting pair.
 Sadly, David left the band fairly early in their career but the first few albums show just how wonderful David’s laid back strumming contrasts with Mark’s sharp syncopation and picking techniques.
 David provided the wool while Mark provided the colors to the tapestry of music that is Dire Straits’ hallmark.